Killarney Racecourse Hotels

 Close to the Racecourse

 As so many tourists visit Killarney each year, there is a booming hospitality industry and no shortage of places to stay.
-Within the town itself, there are over 20 hotels plus many smaller guests houses and B&Bs.
+Within the town itself, there are over 20 hotels, plus many smaller guests houses and B&Bs.
 To make matters even better, the vast majority of places to stay are within walking distance of the racecourse.
-Hotels, such as the Lake Hotel, the Parkavon Hotel, the Killarney Earls Court and the Dromhall Hotel are all especially close, at most 15 minutes by foot.
+There are a fair few within 10-15 minutes walking to the racecourse and you will find even more choices in the very heart of town, close to the train station.
+From the centre, the racecourse is only a 20 to 25 minutes stroll away and the route there is a very pleasant one.

 Outskirts of Killarney

 If you would prefer to be surrounded by countryside rather than tourists and shops during your stay, Killarney has plenty of places to stay outside the town centre.
-To the south of the town, just over the river, you have the likes of the Cahernane House, the Gleneagles Hotel and the Killarney Oaks Hotel.
-All of these have the benefit of still being within walking distance of the racecourse too.
+To the south of the town, just over the river, you have a few options that still benefit by being within walking distance of the racecourse.
+There are also some great options to the north, heading towards Aghadoe, which are a short drive from the racecourse.
+Simply put, Killarney and the surrounding areas can satisfy all needs and tastes, so there is no need to look anywhere else.

 About the Racecourse